GiteshJ/Banking/README.md

  - Junit and Jacoco

 ## Aim
-The aim of this project is to provide a learning project developers can refer to to learn and try new stuff.
+The aim of this project is to provide a learning project developers can refer, to learn and try new stuff.

 ## Tech Stack
  - Java